 As you have probably figured out by now, here at Lily and Thistle, I like to write about two things: Family and Art/Creativity.
 I have an awesome Resource Library full of goodies to help you as you strive to grow in both of those areas.
 But, sometimes you just want to sit down with a bowl of popcorn and watch a good, inspiring movie!
 So, with Valentines Day just around the corner, I thought I’d share some of my favorite inspired-me-to-be-a-better-wife movies with you.

 What is a Good Wife, Anyway?

-There are many definitions of what a “good wife” is out there so, let me tell you what mine is.
-For me, a good wife is a person who inspires her (good-guy) husband to be the best version of himself.
-She relishes in his manliness but has an inner strength he can rely on when he isn’t feeling so strong.
-She sees the best in her man.
-She is his biggest cheerleader and his greatest friend.
-She has her own interests and passions but she takes the time to realize his, too.
+There are many definitions of what a “good wife” is out there so let me tell you what mine is.
+For me, a good wife is a person who inspires her husband to be the best version of himself.
+She relishes in his manliness but also has an inner strength he can rely on when he isn’t feeling so strong.
+A good wife strives to see the best.
+She tries to be his biggest cheerleader and greatest friend.
+A good wife has her own interests and passions but makes a habit of taking the time to realize his, too.

 That about sums it up.
 I’d love to hear your “good wife” definitions in the comments!